What is working capital? Include Working Capital In A Purchase Price

 A “How-to Guide” Regarding Working Capital in M&A Deals

-In purchasing (or selling) a company, parties will often agree on a price for the transaction and then start moving towards the closing.
-And then… get derailed when the issue of “what is being sold?” is invariably raised.
+When purchasing (or selling) a company, parties often agree on a price for the transaction and then start moving toward the closing.
+But then… gets derailed when the issue of “what is being sold?” is invariably raised.
 At the outset, it’s essential to define what is being sold and account for any closing adjustments or “true-ups.”

 Step 1: (Re)-defining Working Capital for M&A

-Another complexity: many small business transactions are structured as asset sales. (check out Quantive’s guide for Asset Sales.)
+Another complexity is that many small business transactions are structured as asset sales.
 This means that the deal is “ala carte” – with the buyer only purchasing a portion of the balance sheet.
-Often a buyer won’t buy the entire balance sheet, meaning that the seller retains those assets (or liabilities).
-For this reason, it’s important to delineate precisely what will be transferring.
+Often, a buyer won’t buy the entire balance sheet, meaning that the seller retains those assets (or liabilities).
+For this reason, it’s important to delineate precisely what will be transferred.

 Cash and Equivalents x Seller retains excess amount or purchase price adjusted